kcirick/simplewm/README.md

 ## Version Log

-  - 0.1 (Work in progress)
+  - 0.2 (Work in progress)
+   - Goal: Code clean up and maximize efficiency
+  - 0.1 (2016-09-08) (download .zip)
-   - Getting the base WM
+   - Goal: Getting the base WM

 ## To do / Known issues: